graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 The new implementation supports some new features and bug fixes:

-1. Serial execution of data events' field resolverss is supported by passing an instance of `SerialExecutionStrategy` to the constructor.
+1. Serial execution of data events' field resolvers is supported by passing an instance of `SerialExecutionStrategy` to the constructor.
 As before, parallel execution is default.

 2. Errors and output extensions are returned along with data events